mknoszlig/clj-nano/README.md

 ## Known Limitations

-- no variable message size atm, since it is not supported by jnano yet.
+- no variable message size. (no jnano support)
+- only supports setting of int socket options. (no jnano support)

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Maximilian Karasz

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT/X11 License, same as nanomsg.